Caladium, Elephant Ear: Planting and Growing

 Where to Plant?

-Caladiums are tropical plants requiring temperatures between 20 and 25°C (15°C being the minimum survival temperature).
-These plants are therefore best suited for cultivation in a heated greenhouse, conservatory, or indoors provided sufficient humidity is maintained.
-They can also be attempted outdoors after the last frosts, though in this case they are typically grown as annuals.
+Caladiums are tropical plants that require temperatures between 20 and 25°C (15°C being the minimum survival temperature).
+These plants are therefore best suited for cultivation in a heated greenhouse, conservatory, or indoors, provided sufficient humidity is maintained.
+However, they can also be attempted outdoors after the last frost.
+In the latter case, caladiums are typically grown as annual plants.

 Caladiums require partial shade outdoors or gentle light indoors.
-Indoors, place your caladium in a bright spot but avoid south-facing windows where direct sunlight may scorch the foliage.
-In the garden, plant your caladium in partial shade beneath trees.
+Indoors, place your caladium in a well-lit spot, but not behind a south-facing window, as direct sunlight can scorch the foliage.
+In the garden, plant your caladium in partial shade under trees.

-Avoid placing your caladium near heat sources such as radiators, as this plant thrives in high ambient humidity.
+Avoid placing your caladium near a heat source, such as a radiator, as this plant thrives in high ambient humidity.

-Also protect it from draughts and dry air, which tend to cause leaf curling, whether indoors or in the garden.
+Also, protect it from drafts and dry air, which tend to cause the foliage to curl, whether indoors or outdoors.

 Caladium bicolor (© VanLap Hoàng)